felangel/bloc/docs/flutterweathertutorial.md

 Awesome!
 We are now ready to move up to the business logic layer and start building our `WeatherBloc`.

-## Weather Bloc
+## Business Logic (Bloc)

-> Our `WeatherBloc` is responsible for recieving `WeatherEvents` and converting them into `WeatherStates`.
+> Our `WeatherBloc` is responsible for receiving `WeatherEvents` and converting them into `WeatherStates`.
 It will have a dependency on `WeatherRepository` so that it can retrieve the `Weather` when a user inputs a city of their choice.

 Before jumping into the Bloc we need to define what events our `WeatherBloc` will be handling as well as how we are going to represent our `WeatherState`.